PeterShinners/comp/design/structure.md

 The structure system embodies core Comp principles that guide its design.
 Immutability ensures predictable behavior and enables safe parallelism.
 Unified representation means arrays, records, and hybrid collections use the same structure type.
 Flexible field naming accommodates any data source naturally.
 Order preservation maintains structure and enables positional access.
 Compositional operations through spreading and morphing build complex structures from simple pieces.

 These principles create a structure system that handles real-world data elegantly.
 Whether working with JSON APIs, database records, or internal computations, structures provide a consistent, powerful abstraction for data manipulation.
+For controlled mutation patterns when immutability constraints need to be relaxed, see [Store System](store.md).